 A look at the map had to prove that:

-From September 1939, German soldiers first overran Poland, then conquered Denmark, Norway, Holland, Belgium and France and threatened England dangerously.
-In 1941 the conquests of Yugoslavia, Greece and Crete followed, and finally the attack on Russia.
+From September 1939, German soldiers had first overrun Poland, then conquered Denmark, Norway, Holland, Belgium and France and posed a dangerous threat to England.
+This was followed in 1941 by the conquest of Yugoslavia, Greece and Crete, the deployment of troops to Africa to rescue the Italians, and finally the attack on Russia.

 In Germany one believes Bolshevism is done for and wants to use the raw material sources of the conquered parts of the western Soviet Union to bring down the remaining enemy - England - shortly.